 What makes Stanford's pain fellowship special?

 Our aim is to provide our fellows with the most rewarding fellowship experience possible.
-In addition to pursuing our core pain medicine training, fellows can personalize their curricula with 4 dedicated academic weeks.
+In addition to pursuing our core pain medicine training, fellows are provided with protected academic time during fellowship.
 Whether you are interested in academics, community practice, industry, or policy and administration, fellows can work with the program director, full-time and volunteer clinical faculty and various departments throughout Stanford to cultivate their interests and develop their professional goals.
 Highlights of the Stanford Pain Medicine fellowship include:

 - Stanford Comprehensive Interdisciplinary Pain Program (SCIPP) – only med-behavioral inpatient unit of its kind in the western United States

 - Faculty consisting of anesthesiology, PM&R, neurology, and dentistry, along with complex case managers, pain physical therapists and pain psychologists housed in the same outpatient center

 - Subspecialty clinics allow fellows to have a more in depth experience with a variety of pain issues including, headache, orofacial pain, pelvic pain, spine, GI, and addiction medicine.